Protein Circuit Tracing via Cross-layer Transcoders: The ProtoMech Framework

 \subsection{Visualizing Circuits}

-To qualitatively analyze the computational pathways discovered, we construct sparse graph representations using the ProtoMech visualizer (Fig.~\ref{fig:overview}c).
+To qualitatively analyze the computational pathways discovered, we construct sparse graph representations using the ProtoMech visualizer (Fig.~\ref{fig:overview}c), where nodes correspond to latents and edges represent the influence of the nodes on each other.
 For a given input sequence, we isolate the graph by selecting the top-five highest activating nodes per layer.
 When analyzing the mutational effects of sequences in function prediction circuits, we additionally include the top-five nodes exhibiting the largest activation shift between the wildtype and variant.

 From here, we aim to identify possible biological overlap learned by each of the nodes.
 We identify the specific amino acids that are being activated in the input sequence and cross-reference them with the top-10 maximally activating sequences from Swiss-Prot to detect conserved motifs or family-specific patterns (Fig.~\ref{fig:circuit_tracing}b).
 We further project these activated amino acids onto the protein structure to visualize their spatial clustering and infer their biological relevance.
 Finally, to trace the computational path learned by ESM2, we connect our graph with edges following~\cite{ameisen2025circuit}.
 Briefly, we compute the edge weight connecting a source node to a target node, where the target node must reside at a subsequent layer.
 This weight is calculated as the product of the source node's activation and the gradient of the target's pre-activation with respect to the source node (see Appendix~\ref{app:viz} for more details).